-18.01 Flexible Spending Account
+1.18.01 Flexible Spending Account

-The District will provide an Internal Revenue Service authorized flexible spending account [FSA] under applicable sections of the Internal Revenue Code (§ 105, § 106, § 125 and § 129) to permit eligible employees to reduce their salary and contribute to an FSA to cover the following expenses:
+Through the District, employees will be provided an Internal Revenue Service authorized flexible spending account [FSA] under applicable sections of the Internal Revenue Code (§ 105, § 106, § 125 and § 129) to permit eligible employees to reduce their salary and contribute to an FSA to cover the following expenses:

-- A. Payment of insurance premium amounts. - B. Permitted medical expenses not covered by the insurance plan (IRC § 105)-contact payroll department for maximum allowable amount. - C. Dependent care costs (IRC § 129) subject to the limitations set forth in the Internal Revenue Service Code-contact payroll department for maximum allowable amount.
+- A. Permitted medical expenses not covered by the insurance plan (IRC § 105)-contact payroll department for maximum allowable amount. - B. Dependent care costs (IRC § 129) subject to the limitations set forth in the Internal Revenue Service Code-contact payroll department for maximum allowable amount.